 Supplementary text 3 The influence of unmeasured confounding on the inference of causal directions

+Supplementary figure 1 Illustrative simulations (n=5000) showing the results from CIT analysis under a model of confounding.
+Here, the phenotypes x and y are not causally related, but there is a genetic effect and a confounder both influencing each phenotype.
+Each point represents a single simulation.
+Where power is high (when the absolute values of the x and y axes are large) the CIT returns a significant result (p<0.01) when testing the causal effect of x on y, and when testing the causal effect of y on x.

-Supplementary figure 1 Graph representing the unmeasured confounding parameters that will lead to the MR Steiger test returning the wrong causal direction.
+Supplementary figure 2 Graph representing the unmeasured confounding parameters that will lead to the MR Steiger test returning the wrong causal direction.
 Columns of boxes represent different signed values of the observational variance explained between x and y (Rxy2).

 References